YuncongMa/pNet/Python/README.md

 **Server mode**

-pNet offers a server mode for its Python version to deploy customized workflows with minimal knowledge about bash jobs
+pNet offers a server mode for its Python version to deploy customized workflows with minimal knowledge about bash jobs <br />
+It can generate bash and python scripts, and automatically submit bash jobs to the server environment and check job completion. <br />

-This server mode requires only additional setups for a few server commands to submit bash jobs, as shown below
+It only requires additional setups for a few server commands to submit bash jobs, as shown below
 1. submit_command = 'qsub -terse -j y'
 2. thread_command = '-pe threaded '
 3. memory_command = '-l h_vmem='